Resuscitators

 The Ohio Hope Resuscitator is featured in this October 1965 ad from the INHALATION THERAPY journal.

-Pediatric Hope Resuscitation Bag
+Ohio Hope Peds Resuscitation Bag

-A Hope pediatric resuscitation bag is shown with a newborn sized mask.
+An Ohio Hope pediatric resuscitation bag is shown with a newborn sized mask.

 Decatur County Memorial Hospital, Greensburg, Indiana